medialab/xan/docs/cmd/join.md

 Note that when performing an 'inner' join (the default), it's the second file that will be indexed into memory.
 And when performing an 'outer' join, it will be the file that is on the other side of --left/--right.

-Finally, the command can also perform a 'regex' join, matching efficiently a CSV file containing a column of regex patterns with another file.
-But if you only need to filter out a file based on a set of regex patterns and don't need the auxilliary columns to be concatenated to the joined result, please be sure to check out the search command --patterns flag before.

 Usage:
     xan join [options] <columns1> <input1> <columns2> <input2>